 If the blood test is positive then you may be referred to a specialist who may arrange for a biopsy to be taken.
-The biopsy is small sample of tissue taken from the inside lining of the small intestine.
-This is looked at with a microscope to see if the typical changes of coeliac disease are present.
+A biopsy is a procedure in which a small sample of tissue is taken.
+For coeliac disease testing, it is taken from the inside lining of the gut (small intestine).
+The sample is looked at with a microscope to see if the typical changes of coeliac disease are present.
 The biopsy is usually taken by a thin flexible tube (endoscope) which is passed down the gullet (oesophagus), through the stomach and into the small intestine.

 Other tests may be done to find out how much the poor absorption of food and nutrients has affected you.
 For example, blood tests for anaemia and for the levels of vitamins, iron, protein, etc. You may be advised to have a special bone scan (a DEXA scan) to see if your bones have become affected due to poor absorption of calcium and vitamin D.